vike256/Unibot/README.md

 Showcase: https://youtube.com/watch?v=-wMSt16IAQY

-## Installation guide
+### Installation guide
 [Guide](https://github.com/vike256/Unibot/wiki/Guide)

-## Supported communication and input methods
+### Supported mouse input methods
 - WinApi
+  - Uses Windows API to move the mouse.
+Does not need any external hardware or drivers.
 - Interception driver
-- Serial
-- Ethernet
-- Wi-Fi
+  - Uses a driver designed to handle input device events.
+See https://github.com/oblitum/Interception

-Unibot should work with any Arduino IDE compatible board that can act as a HID.
+- Any Arduino IDE compatible microcontroller board that has HID emulation capabilities
-Unibot has been tested with these setups:
-- Raspberry Pi Pico W
+  - Such as: Arduino Micro, Arduino Leonardo, Raspberry Pi Pico.
-- Arduino Leonardo R3
-- Arduino Leonardo R3 + Ethernet Shield W5100 + USB to ethernet adapter
+  - Unibot can send mouse move instructions to the board through a COM port or a socket connection.

 ---